brewchetta/phase-3-mock-challenge-kaiju-attack/README.md

   - returns the kaiju with the most monster_attacks

 - `Kaiju#redact_reports`
-  - deletes all `monster_attacks` associated with that kaiju
+  - deletes all `monster_attacks` associated with the kaiju

 #### MonsterAttack